-Business Interaction A Business Interaction A Business Event Business Event A Business Event A A business event represents an organizational state change.
-Business Service A Business Service A Business Service A A business service represents explicitly defined behavior that a business role, business actor, or business collaboration exposes to its environment.
-Business Object A business object represents a concept used within a particular business domain.
-Business Object A Contract A contract represents a formal or informal specification of an agreement between a provider and a consumer that specifies the rights and obligations associated with a product and establishes functional and non-functional parameters for interaction.
-Contract A Representation A representation represents a perceptible form of the information carried by a business object.
-Representation A Product A product represents a coherent collection of services and/or passive structure elements, accompanied by a contract/set of agreements, which is offered as a whole to (internal or external) customers.
+Service A Business Service A defined behavior that a business role, business actor, or business collaboration exposes to its environment.
+Business Object BusinessObject A A business object represents a concept used within a particular business domain.
+Contract A contract represents a formal or informal specification of an agreement between a provider and a consumer that specifies the rights and obligations associated with a product and establishes functional and non-functional parameters for interaction.
+Representation n A representation represents a perceptible form of the information carried by a business object.
+Product A Product A A product represents a coherent collection of services and/or passive structure elements, accompanied by a contract/set of agreements, which is offered as a whole to (internal or external) customers.